aarifhsn/laravel-career-path/barta-3/README.md

 # Barta - Social Networking Application

 Barta is a simple social networking platform where users can post content, update profiles, and interact with each other, similar to platforms like Facebook.
-The platform is built using Laravel, and it includes features like user registration, authentication, profile management, and a search feature to find posts based on users' name, username, or email.
+The platform is built using Laravel and includes features like user registration, authentication, profile management, and a search feature to find posts based on users' name, username, or email.

 ## Features